+Figure 26.
+2D and 3D content frame rate distribution

+The data shows that the two-dimensional scene that uses the sequential transition ensures a stable frame rate of around 72 FPS.
+The average frame rate for the lower-quality three-dimensional scene is approximately 60 FPS.
+However, it is not stable since the lower bound of the boxplot reaches 23 FPS.
+The VR device is not able to produce a reasonable frame rate for a higher-quality 3D scene.

 4. Conclusions

-The analysis of the devices has identified devices that allow 6 degrees of freedom.
-The analysis of the devices according to the qualitative parameters identified has led to a generic list of devices that are suitable for the field of application.
-For the experimental studies, it was decided to use Oculus Quest 2 and Windows Mixed Reality devices.
-The choice of a virtual reality system must take into account the autonomy and mobility of the virtual reality system, with an emphasis on mobility.

-Virtual reality content creation methods were compared in terms of the type of content being created, the degree of freedom of movement, constraints, and additional equipment used.
-Based on the results, a map of virtual reality content creation methods was drawn up.
-For the research, it was decided to choose the creation of video content using three-dimensional simulation in order to compare the results obtained with traditional methods implementing a 6-degrees-of-freedom movement.

-A literature review found that the use of virtual reality can lead to negative symptoms in terms of well-being - cyber-sickness.
-Symptoms are caused by three factors: the parameters of the virtual reality equipment, the dynamism of the content and the individual characteristics of the user.
-In order to reduce negative symptoms for the user, it is recommended to choose VR equipment with a stable rendering latency.
-In addition, the content should minimise the discrepancy between the information from the vestibular apparatus and the apparent motion, which is the cause of the symptoms.
-The individual characteristics of users that make them susceptible to cyber-sickness must be assessed before the content is presented to determine whether they are the main source of symptoms.
+The analysis of existing content creation methods has identified that the two major approaches are the creation of three-dimensional scenes or using panoramic scenes with two-dimensional content (pictures or videos).
+The three-dimensional scenes can enjoy a high level of interactiveness and use unrestricted movement.
+On the other hand – the creation of three-dimensional scenes is expensive and time-consuming.
+Panoramic scenes usually do not provide the possibility to move around, although it is relatively easy and fast to create them.
+Therefore, our research focused on implementing and studying movement methods dedicated to panoramic content.

-Taking into account the granularity and immersive property of three-dimensional scene content, and the property of lower rendering cost of video content, a methodology is proposed that combines modelling and video production.
-The methodology enables constrained movement in 6 degrees of freedom in prescribed directions between viewing positions.
-Each change of the viewing position is a video recording in which the camera position is changed in predefined steps.
+A methodology was proposed that combines modelling and video production.
+The methodology enables constrained movement in six degrees of freedom in prescribed directions between viewing positions.
+We proposed and studied three methods transition methods (clipping, blending and sequential) that are applied when changing a viewing position.
 The proposed methodology is thus assumed to reduce the computational cost of detailed content representation by simulating 6 degrees of the freedom movement.

-The software faced the problem of seamless transformation between different videos, as a certain amount of time is needed to prepare and play a video.
-To overcome the problem, the system was designed in such a way that the required videos are loaded in advance before the transformations take place.
+We faced the problem of a seamless transition between different videos, as a certain amount of time is needed to decode and play a video.
+To overcome this problem, the system was designed in such a way that the required videos are loaded in advance before the transitions take place.
 Multiple players are utilised to play them.
-In this way, a smooth video transformation was ensured.
+In this way, a smooth video transition was ensured.

-Experimental studies assessing the usability, inclusiveness and performance of the proposed methodology have shown:
+Experimental studies assessing the usability, immersiveness and performance of the proposed methodology have shown:

-According to the survey, the video method image gives a lower sense of presence than the three-dimensional scene model, which provides 6 degrees of freedom.
-This, therefore, refutes the hypothesis that the proposed method can maintain the same inclusiveness as a three-dimensional scene;
+According to the survey, the sequential transition method provides a lower sense of presence than modeled three-dimensional scene, which provides six degrees of freedom.
+This, therefore, refutes the hypothesis that the proposed method can maintain the same immersiveness as a three-dimensional scene;

-When comparing the proposed transformation with methods that do not have a consistent transformation between viewing positions, overall presence, spatial judgement and realism are better evaluated in the video method (see Section 4.1).
+When comparing the proposed sequential transition with methods that do not provide a coherent transition between viewing positions, overall presence, spatial awareness and realism of the sequential transition method were evaluated better.

-The experiments showed an above-average estimate of the usability of the video method (estimate: 78.28), but no statistically significant difference between its usability and that of conventional two-dimensional mapping methods. (see section 4.1)
+The experiments showed an above-average estimate of the usability of the sequential transition method (estimate: 78.28) but no statistically significant difference between its usability and that of conventional two-dimensional methods (clipping and blending).